Toni Fernández

-Antonio "Toni" Fernández Casino (born 15 July 2008) is a Spanish professional footballer who plays as a forward or winger for Barcelona Atlètic.
+Antonio "Toni" Fernández Casino (born 15 July 2008) is a Spanish professional footballer who plays as a forward or winger for club Venezia, on loan from club Barcelona.

 Club career

-Born in Rubí, Barcelona, Catalonia, Fernández joined the youth academy of Spanish La Liga side Barcelona.
+Born in Rubí, Barcelona, Catalonia, Fernández joined the youth academy FC Barcelona.
 He was "considered one of the most promising talents at Barcelona" while playing for the club.
-In September and October 2024, Fernández was included in senior team's squad for several La Liga and UEFA Champions League games, but remained on the bench in all of them.
+In September and October 2024, Fernández was included in the senior team's squad for several La Liga and UEFA Champions League games, but remained on the bench in all of them.
 On 4 January 2025, Fernández made his senior debut for Barcelona in a 4–0 away win over Barbastro in the Copa del Rey, becoming the second youngest player to debut for the club at age 16 years and 173 days, only behind his teammate Lamine Yamal.
+On 4 August, during Barcelona’s pre-season tour, Fernández scored in a 5–0 away win against South Korean side Daegu FC.
 Later that year, on 18 October, he made his La Liga debut, starting in a 2–1 victory over Girona.

+On 1 September 2026, Fernández moved to newly promoted Serie A club Venezia on loan with an option to buy, subject to certain conditions.